nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **How the components interact with each other**

 The following Sequence Diagram shows a high-level view on how the components interact when the user enters the command `add /g 2 /n Alice`.
-The interactions with storage is not displayed in this section, but is detailed in the [Data Archiving](#data-archiving) section.
+The interactions with storage is not showcased in this section, but is detailed in the [Data Archiving](#data-archiving) section.

 ![ArchitectureSequenceDiagram](images/ArchitectureSequenceDiagram.png)